 Morton Rosenberg, a graduate of New York University (BA, 1957) and the Harvard Law School (LLB, 1960), was a Specialist in American Public Law with the American Law Division of the Congressional Research Service, Library of Congress for thirty-five years.
-He currently serves as a Policy and Legal Advisor at Good Government Now and a Constitution Fellow at The Constitution Project.
+He currently serves as a Senior Fellow at Good Government Now and a Constitution Fellow at The Constitution Project.
 He authored the “Inherent Contempt Procedure Rule for the U.S. House” Good Government Now is recommending to develop an effective capability for the House to enforce its subpoenas and contempt citations.
+Read full bio.

 Michael L. Stern

 Michael L. Stern specializes in legal issues affecting Congress and the legislative process, including congressional ethics, elections, investigations, lobbying and constitutional reform.
-He is the author of the “Rule on Information Requests and Subpoenas to the Executive Branch” Good Government Now is proposing to strengthen enforcement of congressional subpoenas of federal government officials.
+He is a Senior Fellow at Good Government Now and the author of the “Rule on Information Requests and Subpoenas to the Executive Branch” GGN is proposing to strengthen enforcement of congressional subpoenas of federal government officials.

 Mr. Stern served as Senior Counsel to the U.S. House of Representatives from 1996 to 2004.
 He later served as Deputy Staff Director for Investigations for the Senate Committee on Homeland Security and Governmental Affairs and Special Counsel to the House Permanent Select Committee on Intelligence.
 Prior to his congressional service, he was an associate at Shaw Pittman and clerked for Chief Judge Charles Clark, United States Court of Appeals for the Fifth Circuit.
 He has co-chaired the D.C.
 Bar’s Administrative Law and Agency Practice Section and served on the ABA Task Force on Lobbying Reform.